 Wimpole History Festival 2019

-Wimpole History Festival is a day out full of things to see and do, from meeting a Roman soldier to going to Sword School and learning how hit the target with a bow and arrow; visit the Hall or Home Farm or catch a talk by your favourite author.
+Wimpole History Festival (21-23 June) is a day out full of things to see and do, from meeting a Roman soldier to going to Sword School and learning how hit the target with a bow and arrow; visit the Hall or Home Farm or catch a talk by your favourite author.

 With debates, book signings and performances, plus events that take you to the heart of the National Trust, the invaluable work it does and its hidden treasures you can't fail to be amused for the weekend.

-Tickets for author talks and debates
+Grab your seat for author talks and debates

 This year’s line-up includes household names, figures of screen and page.
 Antony Beevor, Michael Morpurgo, Melvyn Bragg and Lucy Worsley will appear alongside Sally Wainwright in a rare appearance, Neil Oliver, Colin Grant and Andrew Roberts.
 As always, the festival will celebrate the rich panorama of history in all its guises: both fun and enlightening, it will also provide crucial context to current events.